Where baseball and religion meet

 Steverson has continued to blend his faith and the books as well.

-Though religion appears in baseball, Hank Aaron had scriptures above his bed, the Rev. William Greason who played Negro League baseball left after a promise he made to God while fighting on Iwo Jima became a pastor.
+Religion appears in baseball: Hank Aaron had scriptures above his bed, and the Rev. William Greason, who played Negro League baseball, left after a promise he made to God while fighting on Iwo Jima became a pastor.

 Steverson is referring to “Baseball: A Special Gift from God,” which he put scriptures into each chapter.